tchapgouv/tchap-web-v4/modules/tchap-translations/README.md

 ## What are all these translation files ?

--   `tchap_translations_web.json` and `tchap_translations_react-sdk.json` : translations for strings that Tchap code adds to the web and react-sdk repos.
-Strings added in patch code should be translated in the react-sdk file.
-The rest in the web file.
+-   `tchap_translations.json` : translations for strings that Tchap code adds to the web and react-sdk repos.

-    -   note : the two files end up merged, and I'm not sure it's that useful to separate them.

--   `tchap_translations_web_removed.json` and `tchap_translations_react-sdk_removed.json` : strings that tchap modifications have removed from element code.
+-   `tchap_translations_removed.json` : strings that tchap modifications have removed from element code.
 They are listed explicitly because otherwise the translation-checking script will fail (see below).

-    -   when patches remove lines of code containing translations : they should be listed in `tchap_translations_react-sdk_removed.json`
-    -   Modifications to html pages in tchap-web-v4 have removed strings coming from element : they should be listed in `tchap_translations_web_removed.json`.

--   `tchap_translations_lost.json` : translations that were present in previous versions, but that don't correspond to any existing code now.
+-   `old/tchap_translations_lost.json` : translations that were present in previous versions, but that don't correspond to any existing code now.
 Many correspond to customisations made in tchap-web v2.
 Keeping them around in case they're useful.

 ## The translation-checking script